Pristina: Festivals

+The Sunny Hill Festival takes place in Pristina annually and it is the largest festival in Kosovo.
+It attracts over 100,000 music enthusiasts globally.
+The festival features renowned performers of contemporary times and notable figures on music charts, such as Dua Lipa, Miley Cyrus, J Balvin, Calvin Harris, Martin Garrix, Afrojack, Hardwell, Stormzy, Skepta, AJ Tracey, Action Bronson, Gashi, and numerous other regional and international artists and performers.

 The Prishtina International Film Festival screens prominent international cinema productions in the Balkan region and beyond, and draws attention to the Kosovar film industry.
 It was created after the 2008 Kosovo declaration of independence.
 After its independence in 2008, Kosovo looked for ways to promote its cultural and artistic image.

 One of major festivals include the Chopin Piano Fest Pristina that was established for the first time on the occasion of the 200th birth anniversary of Frédéric Chopin in 2010 by the Kosovo Chopin Association.
 The festival is becoming a traditional piano festival held in spring every year.
 It is considered to be a national treasure.
 In its 5 years of formation it has offered interpretations by both world-famous pianists such as Peter Donohoe, Janina Fialkowska, Kosovo-Albanian musicians of international renown like Ardita Statovci, Alberta Troni and local talents.
 The Festival strives to promote the art of interpretation, the proper value of music and the technicalities that accompany it.
 The Festival has served as inspiration for the formation of other music festivals like Remusica and Kamerfest.

 The DAM Festival Pristina is one of the most prominent cultural events taking place in the capital.
 It is an annual music festival which gathers young and talented national and international musicians from all over the world.
 This festival works on enriching the Kosovar cultural scene with the collision of the traditional and the contemporary.
 The festival was founded by musician Dardan Selimaj.